-Most importantly, don’t think it’s not possible.
-It is.
+But most importantly, please don’t think it’s not possible.
+That’s because it is.

 Too Late to Reconcile?

 Every week we get emails and comments on the web site from people who say it’s too late.
 They’ve reached their breaking point.
 If you find yourself in that place today we can empathize with you.
 That is because we’ve been there ourselves.
 And we’ve found this is where God does His best work.

 Two years into our marriage, thinking it was too late for us, Cindy separated from me.
 That’s when God showed up.
 Long story short: Cindy came to Christ first.
 She returned home, and eventually I surrendered my life to Christ.
 (If you’d like the whole story, here’s a link to the article:

 Here’s one of the first things Cindy and I learned that was a real game changer for us.
 It’s something that Mike and Debbie Breaux have said:

 “If you fall in love with God—if you really fall in love with God, you’ll notice a difference in your love toward your spouse.”

 You won’t hear this from most marriage experts or counselors.
 But Cindy and I learned that all of the formulas, tips, and marriage seminars in the world won’t be as sustainable over the long haul if you don’t have God at the center of your marriage.

 Can you reconcile without God in the middle?
 Yes, it does happen, and it can happen.
 But to put your marriage on the most solid foundation possible, Christ needs to be in the middle of your relationship.
 He is the glue and is our Reconciler.
 Even if you are standing for the reconciliation of your marriage alone, there is power.
 Don’t give up.